Stephanie White, PhD

 I always taught students who were struggling with math - I had to SELL math to them.
 My style was outside-the-box but it worked - it involved art, movement, music and more.
 We celebrated being capable learners everyday.

 Recently, I earned my PhD in Curriculum and Instruction in Mathematics from the University of Louisville.
-I re-ignited my teaching career at Grace James Academy of Excellence in Louisville starting fall 2024.
-I am also an adjunct professor in the College of Education and Human Development at UofL.
+I served as an adjunct professor in the College of Education and Human Development at UofL.
+I re-ignited my teaching career and currently teach at North Oldham High School.

 Contact us